-S. No. On completing the course, students will be able to CO1 Get basic idea and application of IR spectroscopy and Raman spectroscopy CO2 Learn applications of Rotational spectroscopy in inorganic molecules.
-CO3 Understand NQR spectroscopy.
-CO4 Apply of photoelectron spectroscopy CO5 Learn principle of EPR spectroscopy and Mossbauer spectroscopy and structure elucidation of inorganic compounds
+S. No. On completing the course, student will be able to CO1 get basic idea and application of IR spectroscopy and Raman spectroscopy CO2 learn applications of Rotational spectroscopy in inorganic molecules.
+CO3 Learn about NQR spectroscopy.
+CO4 appy of photoelectron spectroscopy CO5 learn principle of EPR spectroscopy and Mossbauer spectroscopy and structure elucidation of inorganic compounds